 “Often, there is something quite special that happens.
 And clearly, if we want children to be environmental stewards, we need them to have a relationship with nature–a felt sense of being part of nature, rather than apart from it.”

 Her most recent work centers on the application of social, emotional and ethical learning to environmental education.
+See below for some samples and a list of publications.

 “Lessons from the Wild”